-Cities from the Clio-Infra database (Bosker, Buringh and Van Zanden 2013) are the most finegrained units of observation on which some basic control variables are available.
-These cities are observed once every decade, generating city-decades as units of observation and analysis (e.g., Paris 1820s, Paris 1830s, etc.) from 1770s to 1920s.
-We restricted the sample to cities in European countries only (to match the coverage of ERNiE), including Turkey and the European parts of Russia.
-In total, 2270 cities were included, yielding 36320 city-decade observations.
-The locations of these cities are shown in Figure 1.
+Cities from the Clio-Infra database (Bosker et al. 2013) are the most fine-grained units of observation for which some basic control variables are available.
+These cities are observed once every decade, generating city-decades as units of observation and analysis (e.g., Paris 1820s, Paris 1830s, etc.) from the 1770s to 1920s.
+We restricted the sample to cities in European countries (to match the coverage of ERNiE), including Turkey and the European parts of Russia.
+In total, 2,270 cities were included, yielding 36,320 city-decade observations.
+The locations of these cities are shown in figure 2.